Tongue thrust: Effects

 Speech may be affected by a tongue thrust swallowing pattern.
 Sounds such as /s/, /z/, /t/, /d/, /n/, and /l/ are produced by placing the tongue on the upper alveolar ridge, and therefore a tongue thrust may distort these sounds.
+However, evidence on the link between tongue thrusting and misarticulation of /s/ and /z/ sounds, also known as sigmatism or lisping, is controversial.
+A study by Fletcher et al. (1961) reported that two-thirds of children between 6 and 18 years with tongue thrusting showed sigmatism.
+On the other hand, there are other studies that found no significant difference between children with or without atypical swallowing in lisping.

 Chewing and swallowing with dysfunctional muscle patterning (as in a tongue thrust) is not as effective as a normal chewing and swallowing motion.